 What can you expect from the Lost Fleet bonus mission?
-Aside from the many improvements on Crossfire 2.0 new story content is available.
+Aside from the many improvements to the Crossfire 2.0 mod, new story content is available.
 It tells the tale of a long forgotten faction that fell victim to the 'Great War' between the Western Alliance and the Eastern Coalition.
-You will be able to discover a new, very unique region of space full of new secrets, new friends and old enemies.
+In the Sol Sector you will be now able to discover a new, very unique region of space full of new secrets, new friends and old enemies.

 Lost Fleet is created as a strong foundation for future-updates in which the newly discovered region of space will evolve ...